shnam7/gulp-build-manager/docs/builders/using-builders.md

 <i>default: undefined</i><br>
 Output file name.
 This property can be optionally specified if the output of the build process is to be a single file.
 For example, javascript builder can concatenate all the files in input stream into a single output file in conf.dest directory.

+#### conf.flushStream
+<i>type: boolean</i><br>
+<i>default: false</i><br>
+Gulp tasks run in parallel.
+Sometimes, they are finishes even though file writing is still in progress.
+If this option is set to true, the gulp task running this build configuration will not finish until it finishes all the file writings are finishes.
+If one task depends on output files of another task, this is where it plays in.

 #### conf.buildOptions
 <i>type: Object</i><br>
 <i>default: {}</i><br>